About

 For Employers

 Welcome to SEPnet, the South East Physics Network.
-We are a network of universities in the South East of England, working together to deliver excellence in physics.
+We are a network of universities in the South East of England, working together to broaden the horizons of physics and physicists.

 Welcome to SEPnet, the South East Physics Network.
-We are a network of universities in the South East of England, working together to deliver excellence in physics.
+We are a network of universities in the South East of England, working together to broaden the horizons of physics and physicists.

 Meet the people who are bringing SEPnet to life, discover more about our impressive reputation and study opportunities, and engage with our innovative programmes that bring the excitement of physics to students, provide practical support for teachers, and develop skilled graduates who will meet the needs of employers.